AztecProtocol/aztec-connect-bridges/README.md

 ## How to contribute

 This repo has been built with Foundry.
-Given the inter-connected nature of Aztec Connect Bridges with existing mainnet protocols, we decided Foundry / forge offered the best support for testing.
+Given the interconnected nature of Aztec Connect Bridges with existing mainnet protocols, we decided Foundry / forge offered the best support for testing.
 This repo should make debugging, mainnet-forking, impersonation and gas profiling simple.
-It makes sense to test Solidity contracts with Solidty not with the added complication of Ethers / Typescript.
+It makes sense to test Solidity contracts with Solidity, not with the added complication of Ethers / Typescript.

 ## Writing a bridge